teateatea/heartbreaker/Character Creation/1) Creating a New Character.md

 - **Dexterity bonus:** See [***Ability Scores (OSE SRD, p16).***](https://oldschoolessentials.necroticgnome.com/srd/index.php/Ability_Scores#Dexterity_.28DEX.29)
 <br>
 ### 7. Get Backup
+*If this is your first time ever playing this game, skip this step for now.*

 Treasure hunters often band beneath anybody with a decent plan.
 You may lead a number of retainers up to your level, or your CHA bonus *(whichever is higher)*.

 Retainers expect one share of the loot, but accept that PCs get two shares each.<br><br>
 ___